 When the driver of another vehicle hits a motorcycle, riders or their family members should contact an attorney.
 Talking to a lawyer is a good way to learn the best options for seeking compensation.

-If you have been in a motorcycle accident at the fault of someone else contact Maloney Law Group to schedule your free consultation with a personal injury attorney.
+If you have been in a motorcycle accident at the fault of someone else contact Maloney Law Group to schedule your consultation with a personal injury attorney.